rystsov/rystsov.github.io/_posts/2015-09-16-how-paxos-works.markdown

 The description of the switch is written in a Python inspired pseudocode.
 I assume that every write to an instance variable is intercepted, redirected to a persistent storage and fsync-ed.
 Of course every read from an instance variable reads from the storage.

+Let's start with the acceptors.

 {% gist rystsov/44b25528e74bb617726d %}

+As you can see we defined two endpoints.
+Both of them correspond to the rounds of proposal-acceptors we observed on the sequence diagram.

 {% gist rystsov/ca9d195b2737039faaf3 %}